wisteria-hill-technologies/graphql-prisma/README.md

     "heroku-postbuild": "babel src --out-dir dist --copy-files", // babel transpiles the src files and output to dist folder. --copy-files will copy files that are not js files as well.
     ```
 7. babel (for prod) vs babel-node (for dev)
-    - banel does not come with below so need to install
+    - babel does not come with below so need to install
         ```
         npm install @babel/polyfill
         ```